 Soy – Minimise and Choose your source carefully: Cooking and fermenting soy at least partially “turns off” the goitrogenic activity of this food.
 Favor fermented, cultured, or otherwise “aged” soybean products such as tempeh, soy sauce, miso, and natto.
 If you do eat whole soybean foods such as edamame or tofu, eat them cooked or steamed.

-60-70ug per day is required for normal thyroid hormone synthesis, activation and metabolism and improved immune function.
+60-70ug per day selenium is required for normal healthy thyroid hormone synthesis, activation and metabolism and improved immune function.
 If you have Hashimoto’s, experts recommend between 200-400 ug per day.

 1000-5000IU per day will support immunity and cellular health